BenSnape/BenSnape/README.md

 - 👋 Hi, I’m @BenSnape
 - 👀 I’m interested in Microsoft Modern Workplace
-- 🌱 I’m currently learning WVD/W365
+- 🌱 I’m currently working on AVD/W365, Intune, Defender for Endpoint
 - 📫 How to reach me https://www.linkedin.com/in/ben-snape-b0525314/

 <!---